 Twilight Education Project

 At 5:30 p.m., in low-income neighborhoods of Huntington Beach, Fountain Valley and Westminster, English Language Learner families board yellow school buses that will take them to a better life.
-These families are headed for the Twilight Education Project on the campus of Golden West College, where they learn the language and life skills that they need to succeed.
-A program of the Boys & Girls Clubs of Huntington Valley, the Twilight Education Project removes the typical barriers to services: it’s FREE, takes place after work hours and provides transportation and child care.
-Last year, over 425 children and adults learned side by side in the program’s supportive atmosphere.
+These families are headed for the Twilight Education Project on the campus of Golden West College.
+There, they learn the language and life skills that they need to succeed.
+The Twilight Education Project removes the typical barriers to services: it’s FREE, takes place after work hours and provides transportation and child care.
+Each year, more than 400 children and adults learned side by side in the program’s supportive atmosphere.

-Three nights a week, school-age children receive tutoring in English literacy, homework help and computer lab access.
-Their toddler siblings participate in the Club’s nationally accredited preschool program, which also focuses on English literacy.
-Just a few feet away, parents learn Community Based English, a curriculum that helps them gain proficiency in speaking and reading language associated with safety, medical care, transportation and work.
+Three nights a week, school-age children receive tutoring in English literacy, get homework help, have computer lab access, and participate in enrichment and mentoring activities.
+Their younger siblings participate in the Club’s preschool program right next door, which focuses on English literacy and school readiness.
+Just a few feet away, parents head to their own college classrooms to learn Community Based English, a curriculum that helps them gain proficiency in speaking and reading language associated with safety, medical care, transportation and work.

-YOU CAN HELP by volunteering as a school-age tutor or spreading the word with these flyers in English, Spanish, Vietnamese and Arabic.
-For more information about the program or about how to get involved, please email Twilight Interim Program Director Lucia Martin or call her at (714) 842-5185, ext.211.
+You can help by volunteering as a school-age tutor or spreading the word with these flyers in English, Spanish, Vietnamese and Arabic.
+For more information about the program or about how to get involved, please email Twilight Program Director Daniela Gomez or call her at (714) 331- 3907.

-Community Partners: Huntington Beach Adult School, Huntington Beach City School District, Fountain Valley School District, Golden West College, and Ocean View School District.
+Community partnerships are the heart of this program’s success.
+BGCHV is proud to partner with Huntington Beach Adult School, Huntington Beach City School District, Fountain Valley School District, Golden West College, Ocean View School District, and Westminster School District.

-Supporters of the Twilight Education Project include the Orange County Transportation Authority, Surf City Rotary Club of Huntington Beach, the Haynes Fund, the Therese Plunkett Foundation, the Wells Fargo Foundation and Second Harvest Food Bank’s Kids Cafe program.
+BGCHV thanks the supporters of the Twilight Education Project who make it possible to provide this program free of charge for all participants.
+Thank you to Orange County Transportation Authority, Surf City Rotary Club of Huntington Beach, the Haynes Fund, the Therese Plunkett Foundation, the Wells Fargo Foundation, and Second Harvest Food Bank’s Kids Cafe program.

 Title VI of the Civil Rights Act of 1964 provides that “no person in the United States shall, on the grounds of race, color or nation of origin, be excluded from participation in, be denied the benefits of or be subjected to discrimination under any program or activity receiving federal financial assistance.”